LuZZhang/MazeSolver/README.md

 MazeSolver
 ==========

-GUI program which reads in black and white images and computes paths between two specified points on the image by traversing the black/darker pixels.
+GUI program which reads in grayscale images and computes smallest-cost paths between two specified points on the image by traversing the black/darker "valley" pixels.